skip navigation

 Purpose

-The Foundation wants to help Bradley County and Southeast Arkansas maintain the highest quality of medical care through solicitation of contributions and gifts to benefit the Bradley County Medical Center.
+The Foundation wants to help Bradley County and Southeast Arkansas maintain the highest quality of medical care through the solicitation of contributions and gifts to benefit the Bradley County Medical Center.
 The Foundation is headed by a Board of Directors who represent a cross-section of Bradley County residents.
 Gifts, bequests, and contributions are deductible for income, estate, and gift tax purposes with the limits authorized by state and federal law.

 Goals